jacoporepossi/Pawn2Queen/README.md

 - Reinforcement Learning (both training an agent to play chess through self-play and RLHL for fine-tuning an LLM)
 - Knowledge Distillation (compressing large complex models into smaller efficient ones)

-Though it is primarily an educational project, my goal is to eventually **deploy the bot on Lichess**, where it can play against real opponents.\
+Although primarily an educational project, my goal is to eventually **deploy the bot on Lichess**, where it can play against real opponents.\
 By doing so, I hope to gain insights into the strengths and weaknesses of the model, which can be used to further improve it through additional training and fine-tuning (and learning for me!).